 Personal Loan Fees and Charges

-When it comes to personal loans, one of our biggest pieces of advice is to read the fine print!
-There are lots of sneaky fees, you don’t want to skip over any of them as they will affect your budget and repayments.
-Keep an eye out and where possible, shop around, talk to your bank/credit union and try and avoid the following:
+When it comes to personal loans, it's crucial to read the fine print!
+There are lots of sneaky fees you don’t want to skip over as they can affect your budget and repayments.
+Keep an eye out, shop around, and try to avoid the following:

 - Setup fees